 20. Upcycled Denim Tool Holder

 Love to paint, do DIY crafts or sew?
 This tool holder, made from upcycled jeans, is a fab idea!
 Unlike the usual tool box, this holder allows you to easily see and use your tools.
 Just use whatever destroyed denim you have on hand.
-Sew to legs together to make a wider base, or rip up one leg and hem each side for a narrower one.
+Sew two legs together to make a wider base, or rip up one leg and hem each side for a narrower one.
 Need more pockets?
-Just create them from the material you have left over and sew them on your base.
+Just create them from the material you have left over, and sew them on to your base.